 Also known as Graviola tea or pawpaw tea, soursop tea is derived from the leaves of the soursop plant, taxonomically known as Annona muricata.
-Native to the tropical regions of the Americas, the fruit of this plant can weigh more than five pounds, but to prepare the tea, only the leaves are required.
+Native to the tropical regions of the Americas, the fruit of this plant can weigh more than five pounds, but to prepare the tea only the leaves are required.
 This fruit has received a great deal of attention in recent years due to its apparent effects on cancerous activity in the body, but research is still ongoing for safety and efficacy of this tea.
-These effects of soursop are attributed to the presence of alkaloids, acetogenins, other antioxidants, vitamin A, vitamin B, vitamin C, calcium, iron, potassium, gentisic acid, and anonol.
+These effects of soursop are attributed to the presence of alkaloids, acetogenins, antioxidants, vitamin A, vitamin B, vitamin C, calcium, iron, potassium, gentisic acid, and anonol.

 Benefits of Soursop Tea

 In the past decade, some remarkable research and claims about soursop tea’s ability to cure and prevent cancer have been made.
 This is largely due to the presence of acetogenins, a powerful group of antibiotics that have been found in this fruit.
-So far, the studies have shown positive results in connection to throat, lung, breast and cervical cancers, as well as leukemia.
+So far, the studies have shown positive results in connection with throat, lung, breast and cervical cancers, as well as leukemia.
 These effects range from shutting down the energy production capacity of cancer cells to causing apoptosis in these mutated cells.

-The high level of iron found in soursop tea helps to stimulate the circulatory system and boost energy throughout the body.
+The high level of iron found in soursop tea helps stimulate the circulatory system and boost energy throughout the body.
 Iron is a key component of red blood cells, which bring energy to organ systems and tissues, speeding up repair and optimizing metabolic activity.

-This uniquely powerful tea contains a number of B vitamins, many of which are involved in optimizing the metabolism.
+This uniquely powerful tea contains a number of B vitamins, many of which are involved in optimizing metabolism.
 This can lead to higher passive fat-burning and provides the body with more energy, leading to greater success in weight loss efforts.

 There are a number of astringent properties of soursop tea that can cause the skin to tighten up and the pores to shrink.
 This is not only good for mitigating the appearance of lines and wrinkles but also prevents conditions like acne and other inflammation of the pores.
 Furthermore, the antimicrobial properties of the acetogenins in soursop tea help prevent pathogens and infections from attacking the skin.

-How Do You Make Soursop Tea?
+How to make Soursop Tea?

 6 soursop leaves (fresh or dried)

 4 cups of water (filtered)

 1 teaspoon of honey or sugar, if desired

-Step 1 – Bring the water to a boil in a stainless steel pot.
+- Step 1 – Bring the water to a boil in a stainless steel pot.

-Step 2 – Add the leaves and then lower the heat to a simmer.
+- Step 2 – Add the leaves and then lower the heat to a simmer.

-Step 3 – Allow the mixture to steep for approximately 15 minutes.
+- Step 3 – Allow the mixture to steep for approximately 15 minutes.

 Soursop Tea Side Effects

 - Neurotoxic Effects – Research has revealed that there are neurotoxins present in soursop that may be related to Parkinson’s disease symptoms.
-However, these neurotoxins occur in many different foods, typically in minimal amounts, and the direct link between neurotoxic effects and this tea remains unproven.
+However, these neurotoxins occur in many foods, typically in minimal amounts, and the direct link between neurotoxic effects and this tea remains unproven.

-- Hypotension – If you suffer from low blood pressure, or are on strong blood pressure-regulating medications, the hypotensive effects of soursop tea can cause dangerously low blood pressure, possibly resulting in weakness, dizziness, fainting and headaches.
+- Hypotension – If you suffer from low blood pressure or are on strong blood pressure-regulating medications, the hypotensive effects of soursop tea can cause dangerously low blood pressure, possibly resulting in weakness, dizziness, fainting, and headaches.

-- Pregnancy – Under no circumstances should pregnant or breast-feeding women consume soursop tea.
+- Pregnancy – Under no circumstances should pregnant or breastfeeding women consume soursop tea.